FIVE MOST SURPRISING FINDS

 “Discussing behavioral factors is blaming the victim.
 The structural barriers are so severe that no amount of better planning or accounting can overcome them.
 Fix the system first.”

 Three data points destroy this argument.
-First: Black Wall Street — over 300 Black-owned businesses — was built under legal apartheid with less capital, less legal protection, and less political power than any Black entrepreneur possesses today (Messer et al., 2018).
+First — Black Wall Street.
+Over 300 Black-owned businesses were built under legal apartheid with less capital, less legal protection, and less political power than any Black entrepreneur possesses today (Messer et al., 2018).
 If structural barriers alone determined outcomes, Greenwood could not have existed.
-Second: Grameen America’s $4 billion in micro-loans to low-income women of color achieves a 99% repayment rate — proving that even with minimal capital, the right structure (mentorship, peer accountability, financial training) produces survival (Grameen America, 2023).
-Third: Robert Fairlie’s research at UC Santa Cruz documents that Black-owned businesses with formal plans, diversified revenue, spousal partnerships, and early mentorship survive at rates that close the racial gap entirely (Fairlie & Robb, MIT Press, 2008).
+Second — Grameen America’s $4 billion in micro-loans to low-income women of color achieves a 99% repayment rate.
+Even with minimal capital, the right structure (mentorship, peer accountability, financial training) produces survival (Grameen America, 2023).
+Third — Robert Fairlie’s research at UC Santa Cruz documents that Black-owned businesses with formal plans, diversified revenue, spousal partnerships, and early mentorship survive at rates that close the racial gap entirely (Fairlie & Robb, MIT Press, 2008).
 The structural barriers are real.
 The behavioral solutions are also real.
 Ignoring either one is malpractice.

 The Puzzle and the Solution